-- certificate must be original paper or digital version, in English or Spanish, and show the following details (see law HERE):
+- certificate must be original paper or digital version, in Spanish, English, French or German, and show at least the following details:

 - name of passenger